-Earthquakes – very strong, very calamitous events – rock our planet on a regular basis.
-But as with many things, the danger is not distributed evenly – and when you take into account a nations ability to confront the aftermath of such a disaster, we discover things are not distributed evenly at all.
+Earthquakes rock our planet on a regular basis.
+But as with many things, the danger is not distributed evenly – and when you take into account a nation’s ability to confront the aftermath of such a disaster, we discover things are not distributed evenly at all.

-On any given day, it is estimated that 283 million people are exposed to the possibility of a major shake up.
-The areas where major plates of the earth touch are the places where quakes are most likely to happen.
-These junctures between continental plates are called faults, and living on a fault line puts humans at risk of suffering damage or death at the hands of an earthquake.
+On any given day, it is estimated that 283 million people are exposed to the possibility of a major shakeup.
+Living on a fault line puts humans at risk of suffering damage or death at the hands of an earthquake.

 When accounting for overall exposure to the five major natural catastrophes (river floods, earthquakes, wind storms, storm surges and tsunamis) Tokyo remains first.
 But earthquakes are Tokyo’s main worry.

 The capital of Japan sits spot-on the Pacific Ring of Fire, where its 37 million citizens are threatened by earthquakes and other natural disasters on a daily basis.
 The Ring of Fire is a tectonic plate in the Pacific Basin that is responsible for 90% of the world’s earthquakes and 81% of the world’s strongest quakes.
 On top of its prolific tectonic activity, Japan is also home to 452 volcanoes, making it the most disruptive geographic location in terms of natural catastrophes.

-According to international organization Swiss Re, 29.4 million Tokyo residents would be exposed were a strong quake to occur.
-But earthquakes are not the only natural catastrophe to factor in: monsoons, tsunamis, and floods are prevalent in the region.
-It is this singular potential for multiple disasters that makes Tokyo such a dangerous city.
+According to international organization Swiss Re, 29.4 million Tokyo residents would be exposed in a strong quake.
+But earthquakes are not the only natural catastrophe to factor in: monsoons, tsunamis, and floods are all prevalent in the region.